-In the Propose changes section at the bottom of the edit window:
+In the Commit Changes section at the bottom of the edit window:

-Add a comment about the addition you made.
+Add a descriptive comment about the changes you made.

-Click Propose changes to save these changes to your fork.
+Click Propose changes to save these changes to your branch.

 GitHub then creates a fork of the repository that belongs to your account.
 A fork is a complete copy of the repository, plus your changes.
 For more information, see Github Forks.